YerrollaJansi/2-1-LABS/C++ LAB/experiment 5/readme.md

-# Write a C++ program to declare a class.
+# AIM : Write a C++ program to declare a class.
 Declare pointer to class.
 Initialize and display the contents of the class member.
 # ALGORITHM:
  Step 1 - Include the required header files (iostream and string).
  Step 2 - Create a class (employee) with the following class members as public members.